-- Unplug unit from the power source.

-Loosen bar nuts until they are only

-- finger tight.

-- Turn the adjusting screw clockwise until the drive links on the chain enter the guide bar groove.
+- With your unit unplugged, check your chain to make sure it is properly tensioned. - When your chain needs tensioning, use the following procedure: - Unplug unit from the power source.Loosen bar nuts until they are only - Loosen bar nuts until they are only finger tight. - Turn the adjusting screw until the chain does not sag below the bar.